pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_phase.rst

 * The installation manager (YALI_) must be able to complete the installation using the install options use all space or use free space
 * The installation manager (YALI_) must be able to complete an installation using IDE, SATA and SCSI storage devices, with the default file system (ext4) and LVM, standart partitioning
 * The rescue mode of (YALI_) must start successfully and be able to detect and mount an existing default installation
-* The installed system must boot to th default desktop environment without user intervention
+* The installed system must boot to the default desktop environment without user intervention
 * The desktop greeter (Kaptan_) should start when the system boot.
 * All `Pardus technologies`_ must be able to work with new features (they may have bugs)
 * All strings of `Pardus technologies`_ should be finished before Alpha released.